Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - the template generator.md

 * 🧪 Add a few `fixed_test_cases`.

-* 🎲 (Optional) Implement random test case generation if your exercise needs it.
+* 🎲 Implement random test case generation.

 Once those pieces are in place, you’re ready to test your new exercise! 🚀